freerouting/freerouting/docs/settings.md

 - **`endpoints`**: A list of endpoints that the API server will listen on.
 Each endpoint is specified as `[protocol]://[host]:[port]`.

-#### **`version` Section**

-- **`version`**: Specifies the version of the settings file.

 ### Command Line Arguments

 Freerouting can also be configured using command-line arguments.
 These arguments override the settings specified in the JSON configuration file.
+You must use `--{property-name}={property-value}` format, where `property-name` is the hierarchical definition of the property you want to change and the `property-value` is its desired value.
+You can use `.`, `-` and `:` charapters to separate the hierarchical levels in the `property-name` parameter.

 **Example:**

+'''bash
 java -jar freerouting.jar --gui.enabled=false --router.max_passes=200
+'''

 ### Environment Variables

 Environment variables provide another way to override settings.
-The environment variable names correspond to the keys in the JSON settings file, with periods replaced by underscores.
+The environment variable names correspond to the keys in the JSON settings file, starting with `FREEROUTING__` and periods replaced by double underscores.

 **Example:**

+'''bash
 FREEROUTING__GUI__ENABLED=false
 FREEROUTING__ROUTER__MAX_PASSES=200
 java -jar freerouting.jar
+'''

 ## Settings Precedence